BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Changes in how DBMSes are built, sold and serviced

 By 2019, the most significant trends in the DBMS sector were how databases were constructed and how they were used.
 Open source DBMS technologies were rapidly gaining traction.
 In fact, Gartner projected that open source databases would account for 10% of total spending on database software by 2019 due to increased enterprise adoption.
 Most mainstream IT organizations use open source software in some of their mission-critical operations.

 This trend complements two others: the acquisition of open-source database vendors by bigger rivals and the expansion of the cloud-based database service market.
 For example, in 2019, MongoDB, maker of the Atlas cloud platform based on its namesake NoSQL DBMS, acquired mobile app database maker Realm to boost its abilities in the mobile computing landscape.
 Also, Microsoft acquired Citus Data, whose open source software allows PostgreSQL to be used as a distributed database in a public cloud setting.

 In 2019, Gartner also said that cloud databases are now driving most of the growth in the DBMS market, describing the cloud as "the default platform for managing data."
 In connection with the increasing shift toward the cloud, numerous DBMS vendors have introduced managed cloud database services that offer to free IT and data management teams from having to deploy, configure and administer database systems themselves.

 Different types of DBMSes require different levels of system resources, so it's important to understand the types and categories of DBMSes.
 Expert Craig S. Mullins evaluates different types of DBMSes to help you with your purchasing decisions.

-Discover more about MySQL open source RDBMS
+Discover more about the MySQL open source RDBMS.

 Expert Craig S. Mullins reviews the top RDBMS products on the market to help with your decision-making process.